Compliance Facts - ERISA, PPACA and Employment Laws

 - Wrongful termination lawsuits have risen 260 % in the past 20 years with the average cost to settle an employee lawsuit for the small business owner of $326,000, plus attorney fees.
 Many fines and lawsuits are over $1,000,000.

-- Compliance Basics service from HR Service, Inc. provides “What you need to know and do, when it’s needed” to pass ERISA audits, and avoid costly fines and laws suits with monthly legal updates, due date reminders, training bulletins, customized all-in-one Employee Notice Service and triggering event notice templates.
+ERISA esolutions service from HR Service, Inc. provides “What you need to know and do when it’s needed” to pass ERISA audits, and avoid costly fines and laws suits with monthly legal updates, due date reminders, training bulletins, customized all-in-one Employee Notice Service and triggering event notice templates.

-- Upgrade to the Compliance Basics Plus to create, store or update your SPD Wraps and other required documents in an easy to use online document management center.
+Upgrade to the ERISA esolutions to create, store or update your SPD Wraps and other required documents in an easy-to-use online document management center.
 Keep documents current and up-to-date.